 5 Minute Read

-State of the Construction Industry: September 2020 Roundup
+Construction Industry Trends: September 2020 Roundup

 Construction work is ramping up, but health and safety challenges remain; and don’t expect this new normal to change much in the months or even years ahead.
 Here’s a look at some of the stories we were following in September: